Robotic Process Automation

 "A robot is a reprogrammable, multifunctional manipulator designed to move material, parts, tools or specialized devices through variable programmed motions for the performance of a variety of tasks."

-And honestly, when someone born before Generation X thinks about a robot, the first things to come to mind will likely be the amiable droids from Star Wars, R2D2 and C3PO.
+When someone born before Generation X thinks about a robot, the first things to come to mind will likely be the amiable droids from Star Wars, R2D2 and C3PO.
 These could, case in point, be called "robots" by the RIA definition.

 What is Robotic Process Automation?